Writing a business plan helps you:

 Base your business plan on reality, or it may be counterproductive

-- Over-optimistic sales forecasts can lead to increased overheads followed by a cash flow crisis and drastic cost cutting, all of which can seriously damage morale.
+- Over-optimistic forecasts can lead to increased overheads followed by a cash flow crisis and drastic cost-cutting.

 - Be realistic, even if you are selling the business to a third party.
 Financiers, business partners and employees will see through over-optimistic plans that ignore weaknesses or threats.
 Management credibility can be damaged.